Kavindu-Rankothge/RestMongoDbApp2/README.md

   5. get by price per night min
   6. get by Country

-These where later tested using Postman.
+These were later tested using Postman.

 The completion of this project taught me:
   1. Dealing with mongoDb collections with multiple classes
-  2. Using commandLineRunner to inser/delete data
+  2. Using commandLineRunner to insert/delete data
   3. Using mongoDb query language to implement controller requests
   4. Deeper understanding of GetMapping/PostMapping/DeleteMapping requets

-In the future I plan to implement qureyDsl for stronger quries.
+In the future, I plan to implement queryDSL for stronger queries.